 The program accepts students for each Fall and each Spring semester.
 This is a limited-access program with a limited number of seats per class; applicants are accepted based on the admission requirements point system described above.
 There is no waiting list for this program.

 Applicants must submit a TCC admission application (www.tcc.fl.edu/apply) and a separate healthcare program application by the published application deadline.
-Click here to access the healthcare application through their TCC Passport account.
+Applicants may access the healthcare application through their TCC Passport account.

 See Additional Healthcare Degree Requirements for important information.

 Healthcare Professions Division Office at (850) 558-4500 or firstname.lastname@example.org.